RIOT-OS/RIOT/cpu/native/README.md

     echo 0 > /proc/sys/kernel/yama/ptrace_scope

-NETWORK SUPPORT
+Network Support
 ===============

-If you compile RIOT for the native cpu and include the native_net module, you need to specify a network interface like this:
+If you compile RIOT for the native cpu and include the `native_net` module, you need to specify a network interface like this:

-    ./bin/native/default.elf tap0
+    make term PORT=tap0

-SETTING UP A TAP NETWORK
+Setting Up A Tap Network
 ========================

-There is a shellscript in RIOT/cpu/native called tapsetup.sh which you can use to create a network of tap interfaces.
+There is a shellscript in RIOT/cpu/native called `tapsetup.sh` which you can use to create a network of tap interfaces.

 Usage: